Coleridge-Initiative/big-data-and-social-science/docs/05-ChapterParallel.md

 **Huy Vo and Claudio Silva**

-This chapter provides an overview of techniques that facilitate the use of large amounts of data (often using parallel computing).
-While the focus is on widely used big data programming paradigm (MapReduce) and popular implementations such as Apache Hadoop and Spark, the goal the chapter is to provide a conceptual framework to the key challenges that the approach is designed to address.
+This chapter provides an overview of techniques that allow the analysis of large amounts of data using pmultiple computers concurrently.
+While the focus is on a widely used framework called MapReduce and popular implementations such as Apache Hadoop and Spark, the goal the chapter is to provide a conceptual framework to deal with large amounts of data that may not fit in memory or take too long to analyze on a single computer.

-This chapter will describe:

--   Why we need mapreduce
--   What is mapreduce
--   How to use it
--   Hadoop
--   spark
--   Benefits and challenges
--   Examples

--   Where the computer is
--   Where the data is: one disk, or distributed

--   Single processor
--   multiprocessor
--   distributed/parallel
--   laptop/Desktop

--   mapreduce/hadoop
--   Server in IT center

--   mapreduce/hadoop
--   Cloud - AWS, Azure, Google

--   mapreduce/hadoop

 Introduction
 ------------

-Why we need parallel computing for social sciences?
-What happens when you use traditional programming approaches with data that’s too large to fit into memory on one computer?
-Or when doing analysis on one computer will just take too long?
-Today, when dealing with these scenarios, social scientists might perform sampling and analyze a subset of the data or reduce the type and size of analysis that are done.
-The techniques described in this chapter allows us to scale the analysis by using all the data and run a larger number of …
-Network analysis
-Record linkage
-ML methods can be parallelized

-**This chapter will describe:**
-* Why we need mapreduce
-* What is mapreduce
-* How to use it
-* Hadoop
-* spark
-* Benefits and challenges
-* Examples

-Parallel computing to deal with large amounts of data are hardly new ideas for dealing with computational challenges.
-Scientists have routinely been working on data sets much larger than a single machine can handle for several decades, especially at the DOE National Laboratories [@bigdata_old1; @crossno1993heterogeneous] where high-performance
+As the amount of data available for social science research increases, we have to determine how to perform our analysis efficiently.
+One way to deal with large amounts of data that may not fit in memory or take too long to analyze on a single computer is to subsample the data or to simplify the analysis.
+Another approach is to use all the data by making use of multiple computers concurrently to do the analysis.
+The use of parallel computing to deal with large amounts of data has been a common approach in physical sciences.
+Data analysts have routinely been working on data sets much larger than a single machine can handle for several decades, especially at the DOE National Laboratories [@bigdata_old1; @crossno1993heterogeneous] where high-performance